firebird631/siis/README.md

 * config/ contains important configurations files (described belows)
 * log/ contains siis.log the main log and eventually some others logs files (error.siis.log, exec.siis.log, signal.siis.log)
 * markets/ contains sub-directories for each configured brokers (detailes belows)
-* reports/ contains the reports of the trades
+* reports/ contains the reports of the strategies trades, and the paper-trader reports

+Each json file of the config directory could be overrided by adding your own blank copy of the file in your local siis/config directory.
+Every parameters can be overrided, and new entries can be inserted, but do NEVER modify the original files.

+> THIS PART IS CURRENTLY IN REFACTORING.
+PREVIOUS Python files are exploded and reencoded into json files and multiples directories.

+List of the files in config directory :
+    * databases.json : The SiiS database configuration, you have to override if you changes the defaults
+    * monitoring.json : Monitoring service configuration, you must orerride it, and recreate your api-key
+    * indicators.json : Supported technicals indicators, except you create your own you don't have to override this file
+    * tradeops.json : Supported trade operations, except you create your own you don't have to override this file
+    * regions.json : Supported regions, except you create your own you don't have to override this file
+    * fetchers.json : Supported fetchers, except you create your own you don't have to override this file
+    * stratetgies.json : Supported strategies, except you create your own you don't have to override this file

+List of the sub-directories of config :
+    * watchers/ : One file perf watcher to configure, name of file must refers to a valid watcher name.
+    * traders/ : One file perf trader to configure, name of file must refers to a valid trader name.
+    * profiles/ : One file perf profile to configure
+    * appliances/ : One file perf appliance to configure

-### config ###
+### config/databases.json ###

-#### <.siis>/config/config.py ####

-You have an initial file in config/config.py.
-Do not modify the original.

-This file comes from the beginning of the project, would need some reorganization, but it looks like :

-* DATABASES the 'siis' database configuration (type is pgsql or mysql).
+The 'siis' database configuration (type is pgsql or mysql).
 There is only one database for now.

-* FETCHERS You should not modifiy this dict, it contains the classpath for the availables fetchers.
+### config/watchers/ ###

+The default configuration might suffise, and you can overrides most of the parameters into your profiles.

-* WATCHERS Must contain 1 entry per broker to have the capacity to connect to a broker, watching price data, and user trade data
+There is one configuration per broker to have the capacity to connect to a broker, watching price data, and user trade data.
-    * Not those values could be overrided into the appliances.py file but here you could defined the general config and eventually having the necessary adjustement on the appliances profiles
+The values could be overrided per appliance, here its the general settings.

+Parameters :
     * status if None then it will not be loaded by default else must be set to 'load'
     * classpath You should not modify the default value
     * symbols The list of the market identifier that you want to look for